To get near realtime updates please use the GrizzlyTracker.

 Q: How is timing and tracking being done?

 A: Time and position measurement are being done through GPS (local on the bike) and Satellite tracking (remote) – as a fallback rider and people at checkpoints confirm arrival status.

 Q: Is the time stopped in some occasions?

 A: Timing is NOT stopped on overland routes, e.g. when passing a country border or the rider is sleeping.
-However the timing IS stopped for airline transfers between continents and administration and will be restarted once the bike is ready on the new continent.
+However the timing IS stopped for airline transfers between continents/legs (air/ferry where it is handed off to the logistics partner) and administration and will be restarted once the bike is ready on the new continent.